AJ Lee: Early career (2007–2009)

 In March 2007, Mendez enrolled in a wrestling school close to her home, where she was trained by Jay Lethal.
 Around late 2007, she began to perform on the New Jersey independent circuit under the ring name Miss April.
-She joined the New Jersey-based promotion Women Superstars Uncensored (WSU) in October 2008.
+She joined the New Jersey–based promotion Women Superstars Uncensored (WSU) in October 2008.
 After little success in her first months, Miss April formed a tag team with Brooke Carter, who together captured the WSU Tag Team Championship in February 2009.
 She also won the annual WSU/National Wrestling Superstars King and Queen of the Ring tournament alongside Jay Lethal two months later.
 In May, she left WSU upon signing with WWE and relinquished her championship.

 World Wrestling Entertainment / WWE

 Florida Championship Wrestling and NXT (2009–2011)

-Mendez paid US$1,500 to attend a WWE tryout camp in May 2009, where she signed a contract.
+WWE signed Mendez to a contract in May 2009 after she paid US$1,500 to attend a tryout camp.
 She reported to Florida Championship Wrestling (FCW), WWE's developmental territory, and debuted under the ring name April Lee at a house show in late July.
 Shortly thereafter, her name was changed to AJ Lee.
 In February 2010, AJ defeated Serena Mancini to win the Queen of FCW title.
 A few months later, AJ was eliminated from a tournament that determined the inaugural FCW Divas Champion; she engaged in a feud with the winner, Naomi Knight, and her character became a heel (bad guy).
 In November, AJ lost the Queen of FCW title to Rosa Mendes.
 AJ then defeated Naomi for the FCW Divas Championship in December, which made her the first to win both titles available to FCW's female wrestlers.
 She held the championship until April 2011, when she lost it to Aksana.

 While in FCW, Mendez took part in the third season of NXT beginning in September 2010.
 The show mixed professional wrestling and reality competition formats as six female participants from FCW competed to be WWE's "next breakout star".
 Primo was assigned as her "WWE Pro", the role of her mentor in the storyline.
 She performed as a face (good guy) on the show and WWE adapted her "nerd" fandom to her character.
 Throughout the season, a relationship between AJ and Primo was teased, with them ultimately kissing on the finale.
 She also developed an on-screen friendship with fellow competitor, Kaitlyn.
 On November 23, AJ was eliminated in third place.